MarkAustinGrow/marvin-art/codebase_documentation.md

    - Verify the `marvin_art_logs` table exists
    - Check for errors in the console output
    - Use the `/logs` endpoint to view recent logs

+5. **Image Loading Issues**
+   - If images aren't displaying, check the browser console for errors
+   - Verify the Supabase Storage bucket is set to public
+   - Check if the proxy endpoint is working correctly
+   - Ensure the placeholder image exists at `static/placeholder.png`
+   - Check if the image exists in Supabase Storage using the dashboard

+6. **Supabase Storage Issues**
+   - Verify your Supabase API key has storage permissions
+   - Check if the "marvin-art-images" bucket exists and is public
+   - Ensure you have sufficient storage quota
+   - Check network connectivity to Supabase